 - 2.1 Greater Manchester's green spaces are vital to those living and working in the city-region.
 Their importance has become only more apparent over the past 2 years as people discovered and appreciated parks and green spaces during the Covid-19 pandemic. - 2.2 They are particularly important to our mental and physical health, providing us with places to walk, exercise, meet friends, relax or simply connect with nature.
-Greater Manchester's green spaces provide us with nearly £700m per year in recreation, physical and mental health benefits. - 2.3 The natural environment also helps reduce the risks of the impacts of climate change reducing flood risk and keeping urban areas cooler as well as locking up carbon, improving air quality and providing space for wildlife.
+Greater Manchester's green spaces provide us with nearly £700m per year in recreation, physical and mental health benefits. - 2.3 The natural environment also helps reduce the risks of the impacts of climate changereducing flood risk and keeping urban areas cooler as well as locking up carbon, improving air quality and providing space for wildlife.
 This amounts to over another £300m of benefits every year, meaning Greater Manchester's natural environment provides residents and businesses with £1bn of benefits annually.

 - 2.4 However, access to these benefits is not equal.
 Not everyone in Greater Manchester has equal access to quality green space, either at their home or in their local area.
-Natural England has recently published a Green Infrastructure Mapping tool1 that allows interrogation of data relating to this at a local level, including for Greater Manchester. - 2.5 It is within this context that proposals for the Greater Manchester Green Spaces Fund have been developed.
+Natural England has recently published a Green Infrastructure Mapping tool that allows interrogation of data relating to this at a local level, including for Greater Manchester. - 2.5 Sufficient funding is not readily available to tackle these issues and local authority budgets for park and green space creation and management have been impacted by a decade of budget cuts. - 2.6 It is within this context that proposals for the Mayor's Green Spaces Fund have been developed.

-3. Aims of the Greater Manchester Green Spaces Fund
+3 Aims of the Mayor's Green Spaces Fund

-- 3.1 Tackling these issues and bringing more and better-quality green spaces to those who need it most will be at the heart of the Greater Manchester Green Spaces Fund. - 3.2 The proposed aims of the Greater Manchester Green Spaces Fund are as follows: - To improve Greater Manchester's green and blue spaces to benefit people and nature and to tackle the climate and biodiversity emergencies. - To tackle inequalities and target these improvements in communities where they are most needed where people suffer from poorer access to quality green space. - To support and empower these communities and organisations with the capacity to take action, bringing communities together to improve their local natural environment. - 3.3 These aims will be reflected in the criteria for applications to the Greater Manchester Green Spaces Fund, alongside an assessment of how the projects will be successfully delivered and how they will leave a legacy beyond the project itself.
+- 3.1 Tackling these issues and bringing more and better-quality green spaces to those who need it most will be at the heart of the Mayor's Green Spaces Fund. - 3.2 The proposed aims of the Mayor's Green Spaces Fund are as follows: - To improve Greater Manchester's green and blue spaces to benefit people and nature and to tackle the climate and biodiversity emergencies. - To tackle inequalities and target these improvements in communities where they are most needed where people suffer from poorer access to quality green space. - To support and empower these communities and organisations with the capacity to take action, bringing communities together to improve their local natural environment. - 3.3 These aims will be reflected in the criteria for applications to the Mayor's Green Spaces Fund, alongside an assessment of how the projects will be successfully delivered and how they will leave a legacy beyond the project itself.

-1 https://designatedsites.naturalengland.org.uk/GreenInfrastructure/MappingAnalysis.aspx
+&lt;sup>1 https://designatedsites.naturalengland.org.uk/GreenInfrastructure/MappingAnalysis.aspx

-4. Types of projects the Greater Manchester Green Spaces Fund will support
+4 Types of projects the Mayor's Green Spaces Fund will support